ttntm/ttntm/src/games.md

 **Armored Core VI: Fires of Rubicon**
 Really liked this one.
 Felt like the games of the past that got me into gaming in the first place.
 A complete package, mission based gameplay instead of an - empty - "open world", no forced online multiplayer stuff, no bugs and no cash grab microtransactions.
 It was a little challenging at times, but always felt rewarding.
 I had a truly great time with it and will probably pick it back up whenever I feel like it.

+**Tiny Tina's Wonderlands**
+Bought this 2nd hand in late December 2023 and haven't had that much fun with a game in long time!
+The premise is a game of <s>Dungeons & Dragons</s> Bunkers & Badasses set in a medieval fantasy world with guns and explosions.
+Sounds a bit silly, but it's the proven Borderlands formula mixed with RPG elements (classes, stats, skill trees) and it works _really_ well.

 **Unreal Tournament**
 I will never forget how it felt booting this one up for the first time, getting hit with that amazing soundtrack.
 The game itself was fast, deadly fun and great when played with a group of friends or at LAN parties.